Center-Abstract-Concrete-Machines/abstractconcrete.center/src/nav/learning/a-thousand-plateaus-101-studies-for-practice.md

 #### footnotes:

+0. Gilles Deleuze, "The Image of Thought," in Difference and Repetition, trans.
+Paul Patton 1994.
-1. Erin Manning, Brian Massumi, the Senselab and the Three Ecologies Institute; Steve Goodman (Kode9) and HyperDub Records, Édouard Glissant
+1. Erin Manning, Brian Massumi, the Senselab and the Three Ecologies Institute; Steve Goodman (Kode9) and HyperDub Records, Édouard Glissant.